GaoSui/SkyTimer/README.md

 ### Setup Instruction
 1. Make sure both .NET Framework 4.6.1 and Java are installed.
-2. Download and unzip SkyTimer.
+2. Download and unzip SkyTimer from the release tab.
 3. Download TNoodle (WCA's scramble program).
 [DownloadLink](https://www.worldcubeassociation.org/regulations/scrambles/tnoodle/TNoodle-WCA-0.11.1.jar)
 4. Copy TNoodle-WCA-0.11.1.jar to SkyTimer's directory.
 5. Double click SkyTimer.exe to run it.
 A TNoodle instance will also be launched automatically.

 ### Setup StackMat
+1. Right click on the timer's digits to open system audio settings.
-1. Set your StackMat as system default recording deivce.
+2. Set your StackMat as system default recording deivce.
-2. Adjust recording volume to 50 or lower.
+3. Adjust recording volume to 50 or lower.
-3. Turn of microphone boost.
+4. Turn off microphone boost.
-4. Disable all sound effects.
+5. Disable all sound effects.
+6. Make sure the StackMat option is checked in SkyTimer.

+I only tested this using a gen 4 mat.

 ### How to use
 On the left is the list of groups.
 Add and remove a group using the plus and minus buttons below.
 Right click on a group to rename, clear or plot it.
 In the plot window you can click daily to show today's records or drag the sliders to show records in a certain amount of days or rounds while all data are displayed by default.